The Young Offenders (TV series)

 The Young Offenders is an Irish coming-of-age television sitcom, developed by Peter Foott, for RTÉ and the BBC.
 Based on the IFTA-winning 2016 film of the same name, the first series began broadcasting on 1 February 2018, to generally favourable reviews.
 The series follows the lives of Conor MacSweeney and Jock O'Keeffe, lovable rogues from Cork.

-The show stars Alex Murphy and Chris Walley as the main characters, reprising their roles of Conor MacSweeney and Jock O'Keeffe from the film, respectively, with supporting roles from Hilary Rose as Mairead MacSweeney, Dominic MacHale as Sergeant Tony Healy, P. J. Gallagher as Principal Barry Walsh, Jennifer Barry as Siobhan Walsh, Demi Isaac Oviawe as Linda Walsh, Orla Fitzgerald as Orla Walsh and Shane Casey as Billy Murphy.
+Alex Murphy and Chris Walley reprised their roles from the film as Conor and Jock respectively, with supporting roles from Hilary Rose as Mairead MacSweeney, Dominic MacHale as Sergeant Tony Healy, P. J. Gallagher as Principal Barry Walsh, Jennifer Barry as Siobhan Walsh, Demi Isaac Oviawe as Linda Walsh, Orla Fitzgerald as Orla Walsh and Shane Casey as Billy Murphy.

-Prior to the six-episode first series coming to an end, the programme was recommissioned for a second series, which was broadcast between 3 November and 8 December 2019, after a Christmas special was released on 14 December 2018, starring Irish actor Robert Sheehan.
+Prior to the six-episode first series coming to an end, the programme was recommissioned for a second series, which was broadcast between 3 November and 8 December 2019.
+A Christmas special was released on 14 December 2018, starring Irish actor Robert Sheehan.
 A third series was broadcast between July and August 2020.

-On 3 March 2023, it was confirmed that a fourth series had been commissioned by RTÉ and the BBC, also that the show would move from BBC Three to BBC One in the United Kingdom.
+On 3 March 2023, a fourth series was commissioned by RTÉ and the BBC, with the show moving from BBC Three to BBC One in the United Kingdom.
 Several months later, RTÉ announced that the release date would be postponed until 2025 as part of €10m worth of RTÉ cost cuts, however the fourth series aired on 10 May 2024 on BBC One & BBC iPlayer.

-In an interview, at Cork Person of the Year 2025, Shane Casey confirmed that Season 5 of the show "is going to happen in late May".
-On 21 May 2025, the BBC announced that the fifth series is set to return to screens, without providing any dates.
+In an interview, at Cork Person of the Year 2025, Shane Casey confirmed that Series 5 of the show "is going to happen in late May".
+The fifth series was released on 3 April 2026 on BBC One & BBC iPlayer.